alxmueller/automode/README.md

 [iTerm2](https://iterm2.com) doesn't yet come with built-in support for automatically switching between color schemes based on macOS's appearance settings.
 Fortunately, however, it has a powerful Python API that will allow you to do this programmatically.
 Hence the idea for ✨**automode**✨.
 This little Python script will automatically switch between two given profiles depending on your system's appearance.

+**UPDATE [2022-08-13]:** iTerm2 3.5 will feature built-in support for light/dark mode.
+This project won't be maintained any longer.

 ## Installation

 1. Create a _\~/Library/ApplicationSupport/iTerm2/Scripts/AutoLaunch_ folder if it doesn't already exist.
 If you can't find your _\~/Library_ folder that's because it's hidden by default in newer macOS versions.
 In this case, go to the _Go_ menu in _Finder_ while holding down the _Option_ (⌥) key – there it is.